rhythmagency/rhythm.core/docs/nuget.md

 Note that the file gets generated in the "dist" folder when you build the solution.
 I find it's easiest to simply move the `nupkg` file to the `"src/packages/NuGet.CommandLine.3.4.3/tools"` folder and run the command line from there.

+Also, be sure to increment the version number before creating new releases.